English

 2. Labeling Workflow Engine

-The core of your architecture is the labeling workflow engine that orchestrates the actual annotation process:
+The core of your architecture is the labeling workflow engine that orchestrates the actual annotation process.
+Platforms like Swfte provide sophisticated workflow engines out of the box, enabling teams to focus on quality and domain expertise rather than infrastructure:

 Diagram showing the components of a labeling workflow engine